Dr Lesley Welch Chartered Counselling Psychologist, DCounsPsych, Bsc (Hons)

 I offer sessions from two well established and professional healthcare sites, both offering comfortable rooms, accessibility by public transport or car, and nearby parking.

-I currently have appointments available within Durham and Consett.
+I offer appointments within Durham and Consett.
 Please contact me to discuss your requirements.

 Training, qualifications & experience